Skip to main navigation Skip to search Skip to main content

 Biography

-Anthony Albert joined UEA in 2024 as Associate Professor of Medical Education, where he will be part of the team developing the new Graduate Entry Medicine course which will begin in 2025.
-Prof Albert will be Year 1 and 2 Lead.
+Anthony Albert joined UEA in 2024 as Associate Professor of Medical Education has part of the team developing the new Graduate Entry Medicine course which will begin in 2025.

 Prof Albert graduated with a BSc in Human Biology from Oxford Brookes University (1990), completed a MSc in Neuroscience at Edinburgh University (1991), and obtained a PhD in Neurophysiology from the Royal Free Hospital School of Medicine, University of London (1997).